Symmetries of Schroedinger equation with scalar and vector potentials: Equivalence transformations

-Just the changes (\ref{t6}) together with the corresponding changes of independent variable $\bf x$ and dependent variable $\psi(t,\bf x)$ were proposed in \cite{Nied3} to prove the equivalence of the free particle and the oscillator Schr\"odinger equations.
-Notice that the requested transformations for the wave function were rather cumbersome.
+Just the changes (\ref{t6}) together with the corresponding changes of independent variable $\bf x$ and dependent variable $\psi(t,\bf x)$ were used in \cite{Nied3} to prove the equivalence of the free particle and the oscillator SEs.
+Notice that the related transformations for the wave function are rather cumbersome.